kubewarden/docs/src/writing-policies/go/04-validation.md

 The tests will rely on some [test fixtures](https://en.wikipedia.org/wiki/Test_fixture#Software) located inside of the `test_data` directory.
-This directory has already been populated by the template repository.
+This directory has already been populated by the template repository with an example `admissionreview.request` object that matches this tutorial, but you would need to craft one with the correct Kubernetes object you are writing the policy for, as we covered in ["validating policies"](/writing-policies/spec/03-validating-policies.html)

 We will start by including the following packages: